© Copyright – 2018 – Athletics Illustrated

 Visualize the illustration of a staircase as a line graph where there is a deep loss in a short period of time.

-Muscle loss can happen at a rate of up to approximately 20-times of that of muscle gain when built back through strenuous physical resistance exercise.
+Muscle loss can happen at a rate of up to approximately 20-times that of muscle gain when built back through strenuous physical resistance exercise.
 For example, after hip replacement, it takes 16 to 24 months for the muscle to return when actively participating in a program to return the muscle to normal.
 Older or sedentary patients may never return to previous muscular strength at the surgery site.

 At times of inactivity, due to surgery or sickness, one week of bed rest can result in a loss of muscle that will take approximately six months to completely re-build.